 Look inward for other ways to publish the article.
 Ask other departments and teams to share the story with their contacts.
 Write a short sentence and include an article link with it and ask employees to drop include it in their email signature.

-Don’t be afraid to submit your story to industry publications, there’s a good chance they’re looking to fill space, and your submission might be exactly what they needed!
+Finally, take advantage of digital trends such as native advertising and submit your profile story to a publication.
+There’s a good chance they’re looking to fill space, and your submission might be exactly what they needed!

 A profile article makes for interesting reading while educating readers on your company’s mission and purpose.
 Finding the right subject is key to your article’s success – his or her story and background can inspire readers.